Best webcams for Mac

 Logitech C930e

-The Logitech C930e is a true HD webcam, shooting in 1080p with great auto-focus and light detection capabilities, meaning you get the sharpest image quality at all times.
+The Logitech C930e is a true HD webcam, shooting in 1080p with excellent auto-focus and light detection capabilities, meaning you get the sharpest image quality at all times.
 It also features a 90-degree viewing angle, which is plenty wide enough to capture everything going on behind you.

-Compatible with Skype, Google Hangouts, and most other video chat services, the Logitech C930e doesn't need to install any drivers; simply plug it in and fire it up.
+Compatible with Skype, Google Hangouts, and most other video chat services, the Logitech C930e doesn't need to install any drivers; just plug it in and fire it up.

-If you need a high-quality web camera, this is the one for you.
+If you need a high-quality web camera, this is the one for you, and you can pick one up for around $129.

 Logitech C920

 The C930e's predecessor, the Logitech C920, is a wildly popular webcam.
-It records video in 1080p at 30FPS, and is certified for Skype HD, meaning you know all your Skype calls are going to have you looking immaculate.
+It records video in 1080p at 30FPS and is certified for Skype HD, meaning you know all your Skype calls are going to have you looking immaculate.

 It has a pretty wide 78-degree viewing angle and has a fantastic microphone with noise cancellation, meaning the next time you are chatting with your friends they won't hear any of that awful background buzz.